ember-learn/guides-source/guides/v3.16.0/in-depth-topics/patterns-for-actions.md

 }
 ```

-Then our `system-preferences-editor` template passes its local `deleteUser`
+Then our `SystemPreferencesEditor` template passes its local `deleteUser`
 action into the `UserProfile` as that component's `deleteCurrentUser` argument.

 ```handlebars {data-filename=app/components/system-preferences-editor.hbs}